tdloi/redmine-slackbot/INSTALLATION.md

 ## Cron
 To send reminder automatically so you don't have to run `/command log` manually each time, you have to setup a cron job, you can use one of *Cron as a Service* such as [Cron-job](https://cron-job.org/), send a `POST` request to `/api/trigger` with **Basic Auth** info from `TRIGGER_CREDENTIAL`

-Please make sure your cron request timeout is not too short (ideally 10s), otherwise, it will fail because you have to wait for building function, process sending request.
+Please make sure your cron request timeout is not too short (ideally 10s), otherwise, it will fail because you have to wait for building function, processing request.

 Note: Because the app don't track which user has received message, and only filter based on **hour**, so you should **only run crob job each hour**, otherwise, it will send duplicate message.